microprediction/microprediction/docs/README.md

-Publish or predict?
+Let me explain briefly...

 ## 1. Free crowd-sourced live prediction via API ([>> PUBLISH >>](https://microprediction.github.io/publish.html))

 Take a moment to [browse the streams](https://www.microprediction.org/browse_streams.html) at microprediction.org.
 These are all created by people like you who publish scalar "ground truth" values one at a time, in order to initiate contests between prediction algorithms.
-The net result of these ongoing battles are beautiful community cumulative distribution functions.
+The net result of these ongoing battles are beautiful community cumulative distribution functions accessed by API.
 An example is [this one](https://www.microprediction.org/stream_dashboard.html?stream=faang_1&horizon=3555) representing the 1-hour ahead distribution of changes to the logarithm of the price of META stock.
 You can create your own stream by modifying [create_a_stream.py](https://github.com/microprediction/microprediction/blob/master/hello_world/create_a_stream.py) and running it.

-See [publish](https://microprediction.github.io/publish.html) for more advanced polling patterns, utilities and examples if you need them.
+See [publish](https://microprediction.github.io/publish.html) for more advanced polling patterns, utilities, examples and more.

 ## 2. Free benchmarking of algorithms ([>> PREDICT >>](https://microprediction.github.io/predict.html))